sinhashobhit/GuessTheMovie/README.md

 ## Getting Started

 It needs only Python3.
-Download/clone the file to your machine.
+Download/clone the repository to your machine.
 Open terminal, change directory to the downloaded directory and run:
 ```
 python3 GuessTheMovie.py